+I know – It’s scary.
 It is a commitment of time and coordination of talents and resources.
-Done right, social media is a powerful promotional tool that can project your brand into the marketplace effectively and on message.
+However, when done right, social media is a powerful promotional tool that can project your brand into the marketplace effectively and on message.

 Perhaps to the uninitiated, the Number 1 challenge is the daunting number of options: Facebook, LinkedIn, Twitter, Instagram, TikTok, YouTube, Reddit, Tumblr, Feedly, Snapchat, Pinterest… the list is endless, but for marketing in the construction industry, we’ll focus on LinkedIn, Twitter, Facebook, and Instagram.
 While for now, these networks are the dominant four, others may scratch an itch for your product or service, and not all social media campaigns fit all.
 Important to note the capabilities and works of each channel as the different channels will service different segments, as well as different promotional purposes.

 The most popular social media platform worldwide.
 To have a Company Page you’ll need an individual page (& account).
 Multiple people can manage a company page.
 Through posts that feature links to external pages, video, photos, and text, users can create a narrative to followers that will be able to comment and engage on the page.
 Facebook in coordination with other promotional elements, can be a useful device for building a following that will get to know your brand, your capabilities, and work scope.